Creating a Walmart skincare routine from scratch

 My favorite Walmart makeup remover and cleanser

 I’m a firm believer in double cleansing if you wear makeup.
 For makeup removal, I love the Garnier SkinActive Micellar Water.
-It’s very gentle and removes waterproof formulas without irritating my skin.
+It’s very gentle and removes waterproof formulas without causing skin irritation.

 After I’ve removed my makeup, I start the second phase of my double cleanse with the Garnier SkinActive Cleansing Milk.
 This cleansing milk can be applied to wet or dry skin and is perfect for all skin types.
 It’s gentle and cleans away excess oil without stripping your skin.